-Lighting and electrical advice is among the most sought-after content on our blog, with so many search queries each month.
-One of the most recent searches was ‘tips for light locations in a new home’ so we thought we’d tackle it with one of our popular dos and don’ts lists.
+Lighting and electrical advice is among the most sought-after content on our blog!
+Lately we’ve noticed a lot of searches for ‘tips on light locations in a new home’ so we thought we’d tackle it with one of our popular dos and don’ts lists.

 Providing expert advice on this piece is Andrew Fitzsimons, owner of On Point Electrical, who specialises in architectural and high-end builds.